neel24/admin-mode/README.md

 Admin Mode is a Discord bot used for basic admin management.
 It also uses the Giphy API to generate a hilarious gif whenever a user is kicked/banned!

+## Available commands

+These are the commands which are currently available:
+- `.about` - Provides a description of the bot.
+- `.list`- Lists the available commands and the usage.
+- `.demo` - Provides a demo video of the bot.
+- `.kick` - Kicks a member from the current server.
+- `.ban` - Bans a member from the current server.
+- `.mute` - Prevents a member from sending messages/adding reactions.
+- `.unmute` - Gives a member back the permissions to send messages/add reactions.
+- `.purge`- Deletes the number of messages provided.
+- `.add-admin`- Adds the "Admin" role to a member.

 ## Running the bot

 - Clone the repo with `HTTPS/SSH`.